wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FPython for Data Science, AI & Development%2FWeek 2.md

 	- We difference of two sets is denoted by `set_1.difference(set_2)`
 		- Those elements which are in set_1 and not in set_2 -
+	- ### Flashcards
+		- About set operations in Python such as: build, insert, intersection, union, difference, subset, superset and inclusion. #flashcard
+			- We can turn a sequence into a set by casting it with `set()`
+			- We use the method add() to insert an element to the set.
+			- We can use the method my_set.remove(elem) to delete one.
 			-
+			- The intersection of two sets is denoted by `&`
+			- The union of two sets is denoted by `set_1.union(set_2)`
+			- We can check if a set is a subset of another by `set_1.issubset(set_2)`
+			- We can check if a set is a superset of another by `set_1.issuperset(set_2)`
+			- We difference of two sets is denoted by `set_1.difference(set_2)`
+				- Those elements which are in set_1 and not in set_2 -
 	-
 		-